-Some of the most commonly used formats in modern prospecting are phone, email, and social media.
+The most commonly used formats in modern prospecting are phone, email, and LinkedIn.
 But all of those formats, especially email and social media, can be enhanced by including video in your message.
-It has been proven that video can enhance the impact of a prospecting call and boost response rates.
+It’s been proven that video can improve the impact of a prospecting call and boost response rates.

-So how do you include video effectively in your prospecting call?
+So, how do you include video effectively in your prospecting efforts?
 Well, it’s a lot easier than you think.
 By acquiring an online video platform or even using a free tool like Vidyard, you can easily record, share, and manage your videos all in one place.

-Investing in tools for your sales team, especially now that many of us are working from home or remotely, is a must.
-The digital-first world is here, and incorporating video into your sales funnel is a surefire way to make sure your prospecting calls are noticed and cut through the noise.
+Investing in tools for your sales team, especially now that many of us work from home or remotely, is necessary.
+The digital-first world is here, and incorporating video into your sales funnel is a surefire way to ensure your prospecting efforts are noticed and cut through the noise.

-Video in sales conversions is on the rise because of the human connection that video can bring to an otherwise normally static interaction.
+Video in sales conversions is rising because of the human connection that video can bring to an otherwise normally static interaction.